 Emil J. Brunner kept the light from 1930 to 1949.
 For the first seven years, Brunner and his family lived at the lighthouse, but as the children grew older, the family moved into a house in Athens, and Brunner would then row out to tend the light.
 In September 1935, Mrs. Brunner was opening a jar of peaches when it exploded, driving fragments of glass into her left eye.
 She was rushed to the hospital in Hudson City, where her eye had to be removed.

-Hudson-Athens Lighthouse Preservation Society (HALPS) was formed in 1982 to preserve and maintain the lighthouse.
-The U.S. Coast Guard leased the property to HALPS in 1984, while retaining responsibility for the upkeep of the beacon.
+After the lighthouse was automated, the Coast Guard planned to demolish it and erect a pole light in its place, but the Hudson River Valley Commission stepped in to save the structure and recommended that it be used as a recreational park.
+Little was done to preserve the lighthouse until 1982, when Hudson-Athens Lighthouse Preservation Society (HALPS) was formed to preserve and maintain the historic property.
+The U.S. Coast Guard leased the lighthouse to HALPS in 1984, while retaining responsibility for the upkeep of the beacon in the lantern room.
 On July 3, 2000, the title to the lighthouse was transferred to HALPS, a fitting reward for their dedicated efforts.
 HALPS has restored the interior of the lighthouse to represent life in the 1930s, when the Brunner family lived there.
 Many authentic pieces donated by the Brunner family are on display, and the original fog bell, which still has its clockwork mechanism, is mounted outside on the tower.

 The public can visit the Hudson-Athens Lighthouse, the most northern of the remaining Hudson River lighthouses, on tours occasionally offered by HALPS during the summer months.
-However, to see the original fifth-order Fresnel lens, visitors must make a trek to the South Street Seaport Museum in New York City.
+A Fresnel lens used in the lighthouse is now in the possession of South Street Seaport Museum in New York City.